Razg93/Road-Lane-Line-Detection/README.md

 Lane detection is a critical component of self-driving cars and autonomous vehicles, In this project I did Road Lane Line Detection using OpenCV library.
 I implemented this algorithm with the following main steps:

-1.Video divisions for frames, pre processing for each frames, converting to gray scale and smoothing using gaussian blur.
+1.Video divisions for frames, pre processing for each frame, converting to gray scale and smoothing using gaussian blur.

 ![gray_image](https://user-images.githubusercontent.com/50642442/125351187-72f9a780-e368-11eb-91a4-1e928737a0bf.jpg)